microsoft/fluentui/packages/codemods/README.md

 ## Next Steps

-Now that you have created this repository, go ahead and run the following to get started:
+Run

 ```sh
 yarn
 yarn start-test
 ```

+To start testing the codemods

-## Executing a codemod (Prototype)
+## To add a codemod

-Add your codemods to the `./src/index.ts`
+Add your codemods to the `./src/mods` folder with `.mod.ts|tsx` as the file type.

+## Test with the actual package:

 Run